Team-cenTinal/ContriKart-electrothon4.0/README.md

 <a name="description"></a>
 ## DESCRIPTION

- >Through this website you can donate any of your belonging items which you think is no use to you, so that any needy one can get it and use it.
+ >Through this website, you can donate any of your belongings that you think are of no use to you so that any needy one can get them and use it.
- > To donate you have to fill the donation form for contact and information of donating items.
+ > To donate, you have to fill out the donation form for contact information and information on donating items.
- > Any needful person or any NGO can go through our website on items to be donated page and contact to the donator for the item
+ > Any needful person or any NGO can go through our website on the items to be donated page and contact the donator for the item

 ---
 <a name="demo-link"></a>